jaywhj/mkdocs-materialx/docs/setup/setting-up-navigation.md

 <!-- md:flag experimental -->

-The recommended way to work with instant previews is to use the Markdown extension that is included with Material for MkDocs, as it allows you to enable instant previews on a per-page or per-section level for your documentation:
+The recommended way to work with instant previews is to use the Markdown extension that is included with MaterialX for MkDocs, as it allows you to enable instant previews on a per-page or per-section level for your documentation:

 ``` yaml